nibton/Project1/README.md

-# Restaurant Recomndation Using Zomato Dataset
+# Restaurant Recommendation Using Zomato Dataset
 ### Objective:

 To use Content based Filtering to recommend a restaurant in Bangalore using User's preferences in location, cuisine, cost of two.